R Linear Regression Tutorial – Door to master its working!

-- Establish a relationship between independent (x) and dependent (y) variables.
+- With it, we can establish a linear relationship between the independent and the dependent variables.

 yi = β0 + β1x1i + β2x1i + εi

-Here, the ith data point, yi, is determined by the levels of the two continuous explanatory variables x1i and x1i’ by the three parameters β0, β1, and β2 of the model, and by the residual ε1 of point i from the fitted surface.
+The two explanatory variables x1i and x1i, determine yi, for the ith data point.
+Furthermore, the predictor variables are also determined by the three parameters β0, β1, and β2 of the model, and by the residual ε1 of the point i from the fitted surface.